aud-z/aud-z/README.md

 📑 What I know and am continuing to improve upon:
 - Basic OOP in Java
 - OOP and data anaysis in Python, including natural language processing and machine learning
-- SQL for database
+- SQL for database manipulation
 - Excel, Tableau for data analysis and visualization
-- R, STATA, SPSS for statistical analysis
+- R, STATA, SPSS for statistical/econometric analysis

 📝 What I'm learning in class:
 - AI applications in data science (search, unsupervised/reinforcement learning, deep learning, computer vision)